daydy225/phonebook-backend/README.md

 Modify the backend to support HTTP PUT request, If the user tries to create a new phonebook entry for a person whose name is already in the phonebook, the frontend will try to update the phone number of the existing person.

 ## step 18: phonebook database, step 6

+pdate the handling of the api/persons/:id and info routes to use the database.